 Victoria Westaway creates bespoke Sculptures from her Coach House Studio in the heart of Mid Devon.
 Victoria sculpts figurative and abstract forms which compliment garden schemes, her Willow Sculptures and her Wire Sculptures are all individual pieces made to order.

-Willow and Wire Artist Victoria Westaway’s recent work includes large sculptural figures, natural and abstract pieces.
+Willow and Wire Artist Victoria Westaway’s recent work includes large bronze wire sculptural figures, natural and abstract pieces.
 These willow and wire artworks provide form and focus to any garden design, a Victoria Westaway piece is designed to celebrate the diversity of the area and enrich the natural surroundings.

 Victoria's sculptures are designed for outdoor situations and form part of designs and details in gardens across the Country.
-Victoria has been commissioned by designers and specialist nurseries to create works for the RHS Chelsea Flower Show 2014 and 2015
+Victoria has been commissioned by designers and specialist nurseries to create works for the RHS Chelsea Flower Show and RHS Hampton Court Flower Show

 "To work on pieces that are integrated within ground breaking schemes is extremely exciting, I thrive on putting a piece of Chelsea quality into gardens no matter their size"